Meet the Founder

 However being a workaholic, I couldn't just stay at home and do nothing and wallow in my sorrows.
 It just wasn't going to happen.
 This is when the idea of Almaarie came to me.
 Having my own business where I am able to work around my health conditions.
 I knew it was going to be very difficult and will take a lot of hard work to make it a success, but I have always loved a challenge and always been a workaholic.
 So in June 2017 I registered Almaarie Limited as a company with Companies House in the UK.

-Given my experience and frustration with fashion, it was a no brainer to build my business around fashion, especially around modest fashion.
+You may be surprised to know that Almaarie actually started up as a ladies fashion brand before it was pivoted to home fragrance brand that you know today.
+Fashion has always been something I was fond of.
+However I have always struggled to make mainstream fashion work for me.
+This is because my faith requires me to dress in a certain way.
+To dress modestly yet fashionably with my own unique style, especially in the warmer months has never been easy.
 Despite what many people think, modest fashion is not the opposite of 'immodest' fashion.
 Neither does it describe the garb of any particular religious group.
 It is simply a type of fashion like office wear, evening wear, sports wear, minimalist fashion etc. What constitutes modesty in fashion varies from person to person and is often influenced by various factors such as faith, culture, personal style and even the weather.
 There are people out there who follow modest fashion without realising that is what they do.

+Given this it was a no brainer to build my business around fashion, especially around modest fashion.
 As I mentioned earlier modest fashionistas are diverse in their faith (or absent of faith), culture, style and reasons behind their choice of apparel.
 Hence modest fashion by proxy is about diversity.
 Being born and brought up in the beautiful multicultural city of London and as child of a migrant, diversity is very close to my heart.
 It is not just the architecture but the mixture and influence of the people of various races, religions, colour and cultures who call London home that make London the beautiful place that it is.
-My vision for Almaarie is to celebrate the unity between people whilst respecting, enjoying and learning from the diversity.
+My vision for Almaarie was to celebrate the unity between people whilst respecting, enjoying and learning from the diversity.

 Little bit more about myself.
 Before my new modified lifestyle, I was one of those people who are into trying various adventurous activities.
 These included indoor climbing, gliding, hiking, caving, hot air balloon ride... you get the gist.
 I was also training for a half marathon.
 Other not so active interests included travelling, jewellery making, art and craft, collecting antique makeups oh and reading.
 I don't read books anymore, I now listen to books!
 Very funny, I know.
 By the way, I have an 1897 edition of Sense and Sensibility by Jane Austen.
 I had an even older copy of Pride and Prejudice, but alas I don't have that anymore.
 The last thing I absolutely have to mention is that I have two beautiful cats called Buttons and Oscar.
 They are the apple of my eyes.
 There you go, you now know as much as my friends know about me.
 Can we be friends?